TildeSecDev/Inspector/README.md

 **Digital Twin Simulation and Security Assessment Platform**

-Inspector Twin (formerly Inspector-BE) is a desktop Electron application that enables organizations to create digital twins of their physical and digital environments, run safe simulations, and perform authorized local security assessments.
+Inspector Twin is a modern desktop application built with Tauri that enables organizations to create digital twins of their physical and digital environments, run safe simulations, and perform authorized local security assessments.

 ## ⚠️ Important Notice